 An hour later I was at what was going to be my humble abode; the Marriott Courtyard in Spittle Markt.
 After debating on whether to visit Dusseldorf, Bavaria or Berlin my friend and I settled on Berlin.
 He had arrived much earlier than me as he took the internal flight.
 Checked in and directed to my room, a nap was in order before I unleashed my caffeine-lacking mood on Berlin.

 Saturday Morning it was almost as if the Berlin I had seen on Friday had suddenly changed.
 It was sunny with a cheery air about it.
-On the hunt for one of Berlins best delis, we got off at Alexander Platz – a popular connecting spot which also boast a beautiful water fountain allowing people to gaze at the ball atop Berlin’s TV Tower.
+On the hunt for one of Berlin’s best delis, we got off at Alexander Platz – a popular connecting spot that also boasts a beautiful water fountain allowing people to gaze at the ball atop Berlin’s TV Tower.
 For more on how to explore Berlin in one day check out Trimm Travels.

 Walking up to Sophienstabe 21, you would never guess what lurks behind an ordinary gate but this beautiful (picture above) quiet and quaint courtyard.
 Some of these courtyards date back to mid 1800s and still house these cute little shops that took me by surprise as the outer building gives you no clue as to what you will find.

-They are inter-connected and almost pull you in with sweet scent of smell from the many cafes, art galleries and some with scented candles sold in shops and might I add, any one needing a little retail therapy would not be displeased.
+They are inter-connected and almost pull you in with the sweet scent of smell from the many cafes, art galleries and some with scented candles sold in shops and might I add, anyone needing a little retail therapy would not be displeased.
 I spotted a clothing shop called ‘Thatcher’s Fashion’, which amused me for a few seconds as I couldn’t quite make sense of Margret Thatcher and Fashion without chuckling.
-Nevertheless the clothes were beautiful.
+Nevertheless, the clothes were beautiful.

-After working up an appetite we sat down in Barcomi cafe and had endless chats over coffee on the vast history Germany has to offer and just how things have changed since the Cold War.
+After checking out a few of the cool and free things to do in Berlin, we worked up an appetite we sat down in Barcomi cafe and had endless chats over coffee on the vast history Germany has to offer and just how things have changed since the Cold War.
 So much coffee and demolished towers of one of the best lemon cheese cakes to ever pass my lips.
 Fantastic atmposphere and great surroundings saw us come back for breakfast once more on Sunday.
 If you love salmon, then be sure to try the salmon bagel with a spicy tomatoe cheese spread; Heaven!!

 Walking around Berlin it was difficult to imagine how people coped with the separation and divide in their city.
 Looking out my hotel window I could see the tracks left behind where the Berlin Wall stood dividing East and West Berlin.
 After walking around the city and seeing these tracks carry on for miles it was unbelievable to also see the pictures of wiring and gunship weaponry also known as the ”the death trap”, that kept the people in fear of crossing over.
 Guard towers, anti-vehicle trenches and other defenses kept people East and West apart.